 cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Topamax Sprinkle (topiramate)?
+What other drugs will affect Topamax Sprinkle?

 More about Topamax Sprinkle (topiramate)

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 13.02.
-Revision Date: 2013-09-16, 12:31:13 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 23.01.